-- (1) If satisfied on application that any of the requirements in subsection (2) is met, the Chief Executive must, subject to subsection (3), grant a licence to provide to a person connected with Somalia technical advice, financial or other assistance or training related to military activities. - (2) The requirements are as follows- - (a) the assistance or training is technical training or assistance intended solely for the support of or use by AMISOM; - (b) the assistance or training is technical assistance or training intended solely for the purposes of helping develop Somali security sector institutions; - (c) (expired) - (d) the assistance is intended solely for the support of or use by AMISOM's strategic partners, operating solely under the African Union Strategic Concept of 5 January 2012 (or subsequent African Union strategic concepts), and in cooperation and coordination with AMISOM; - (e) the assistance is intended solely for the support of or use by the personnel of the United Nations, including the United Nations Assistance Mission in Somalia; - (f) the assistance or training is technical training or assistance intended solely for the support of or use by the European Union Training Mission in Somalia; - (g) the assistance is intended solely for the undertaking of measures that are consistent with applicable international humanitarian and human rights law to suppress acts of piracy and armed robbery at sea off the coast of Somalia, on the request of Somali authorities for which they have notified the Secretary-General of the United Nations;
+- (1) If satisfied on application that any of the requirements in subsection (2) is met, the Chief Executive must, subject to subsection (3), grant a licence for the provision, to provide to a person connected with Somalia, of technical advice, financial or other assistance or training related to military activities. - (2) The requirements are as follows- - (a) the assistance or training is technical training or assistance intended solely for the support of or use by AMISOM; - (b) the assistance or training is technical assistance or training intended solely for the purposes of helping develop Somali security sector institutions; - (c) (expired) - (d) the assistance is intended solely for the support of or use by AMISOM's strategic partners, operating solely under the African Union Strategic Concept of 5 January 2012 (or subsequent African Union strategic concepts), and in cooperation and coordination with AMISOM; - (e) the assistance is intended solely for the support of or use by the personnel of the United Nations, including the United Nations Assistance Mission in Somalia; - (f) the assistance or training is technical training or assistance intended solely for the support of or use by the European Union Training Mission in Somalia;

-- (h) (expired) - (i) (expired) - (j) the advice, assistance or training is intended solely for the development of the Security Forces of the Federal Government of Somalia, and to provide security for the Somali people. - (3) If the Chief Executive determines that the requirement in subsection (2)(b) is met, the Chief Executive- - (a) must cause the Committee to be notified of the intention to grant a licence under subsection (1); and - (b) must grant the licence in the absence of a negative decision by the Committee within 5 working days of receiving the notification.
+- (g) the assistance is intended solely for the undertaking of measures that are consistent with applicable international humanitarian and human rights law to suppress acts of piracy and armed robbery at sea off the coast of Somalia, on the request of Somali authorities for which they have notified the Secretary-General of the United Nations; - (h) (expired) - (i) (expired) - (j) the advice, assistance or training is intended solely for the development of the Security Forces of the Federal Government of Somalia, and to provide security for the Somali people. (expired) - (k) the advice, assistance or training is intended solely for the development of the Somali National Security Forces, and to provide security for the Somali people. - (3) If the Chief Executive determines that the requirement in subsection (2)(b) is met, the Chief Executive- - (a) must cause the Committee to be notified of the intention to grant a licence under subsection (1); and - (b) must grant the licence in the absence of a negative decision by the Committee within 5 working days of receiving the notification.